MatthiasWM/newt_dongle/Firmware/NewtCOM/README.md

 ## Staus Report

 The dongle can pipe data from the serial port to the USB port and back reliably at 115200.
-Various test were done with NCX and BasiliskII and Inspector.
+Various test were done with NCX and BasiliskII and
+Inspector.

+The Dock protocol is implemented well enough so the Newton can establish a connection to an emulated NCU, browse files and directories on the SDCard, and download and install them.